think-cell/wg21/P3429-reflection-header-dependencies.md

 An implementation of `data_member_spec_t` that guards against ABI breaks can just store a single `info` object that represents the data already given, and modifies the compiler internal representation when calling `.name()` and `.no_unique_address()`.

-This requires also changes to `define_class` to accept a range of types convertible to `info`.
+This requires also changes to `define_aggregate` to accept a range of types convertible to `info`.

 ## User impact